Sadet-Cloud/documentation/content/developer/tutorials/server_framework_101/02_lay_the_foundations.rst

           availability_date = fields.Date(string="Availability Date")

 Congrats, you have just defined the first model of our real estate app!
 However, the changes have not yet been applied to the database.
-To do so, you must add `-u real_estate` to the server start-up command and restart the server.
-The :option:`-u <odoo-bin --update>` argument tells the server to upgrade the specified modules at start-up.
+To do so, you must add the `-u real_estate` argument to the server start-up command and restart the server.
+The :option:`-u <odoo-bin --update>` argument tells the server to update the specified modules at start-up.

+.. _tutorials/server_framework_101/inspect_sql_table:

 Inspect the SQL table
 =====================

 Earlier, we quickly introduced models as a convenient way to store and handle data in Odoo.
-These models not only define the structure and behavior of data in Python, but they also correspond to SQL tables in the database.
+In fact, these models not only define the structure and behavior of data in Python, but they also correspond to SQL tables in the database.
 The `_name` attribute of their model is taken (with dots replaced by underscores) as the name of the corresponding table.
+For example, the `real.estate.property` model is linked to the `real_estate_property` table.

 The same goes for fields that become columns in the SQL table of their model.
 The name of the class attribute representing the field is taken as the column name while the field's class determines the